-When they were college students, there were about a dozen bar/restaurants in less than a half mile stretch in and around Main Street.
-These included Digger’s; McQuinn’s; Thesis; Bacchus; Strawberry Fields (then Foley’s Square Pub, then Murphy’s); Coochies; P&Gs; J.K.
+When they were college students, there were about a dozen bar/restaurants in less than a half mile stretch in and around Main Street: Digger’s; McQuinn’s; Thesis; Bacchus; Strawberry Fields (then Foley’s Square Pub, then Murphy’s); Coochies; P&Gs; J.K.
 Bowles; Snug Harbor; The Sanctuary; The North Light; and further down the road, Joe’s.
-Each place had its own vibe and was successful for a time, or is still.
+Each had its own vibe and was successful for a time, or is still.

-They thought about the type of place they enjoy these days, and what might be missing in New Paltz.
-They decided The Lemon Squeeze would be primarily a casual dining restaurant that has a great piano bar.
-They’ll offer chef driven comfort food, delicious, local wine and specialty cocktails, set to the sounds of a live piano–from Broadway showtunes to Billy Joel.
-They hope Sinatra Sunday Brunch will become a favorite among locals.
+They thought about the type of place they’d enjoy now and decided The Lemon Squeeze would offer a locally sourced, chef driven menu, good wine and specialty cocktails, set to the sounds of live piano music.
+They plan to eventually introduce Sinatra Sunday Brunch.

 Significant changes were made to the building during renovation, but it was important to the new owners to keep the exterior as close to original as possible.
 The infamous square windows are intact on the main floor, but most everything inside The Lemon Squeeze is brand new, from the commercial kitchen to the excavated, renovated basement to the outdoor, heated deck with two fire pits.
 The interior design conveys an updated midcentury aesthetic.